galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 # Introduction

-This tutorial is a follow-up to the ['Single-cell RNA-seq: Case Study']({% link topics/transcriptomics/index.md %}), we will use the same sample from the previous tutorials.
-If you haven’t done them yet, it’s highly recommended that you go through them to get an idea how to [prepare a single cell matrix]({% link topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md %}), [combine datasets]({% link topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}) or [filter, plot and process scRNA-seq data]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}) to get the data in the form we’ll be working on today.
+This tutorial is a follow-up to the ['Single-cell RNA-seq: Case Study']({% link topics/transcriptomics/index.md %}).
+We will use the same sample from the previous tutorials.
+If you haven’t done them yet, it’s highly recommended that you go through them to get an idea how to [prepare a single cell matrix]({% link topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md %}), [combine datasets]({% link topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}) and [filter, plot and process scRNA-seq data]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}) to get the data in the form we’ll be working on today.

 In this tutorial we will perform trajectory analysis using [monocle3](https://cole-trapnell-lab.github.io/monocle3/).
 You can find out more about the theory behind trajectory analysis in our [slide deck]({% link topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/slides.html %}).
-We have already analysed the trajectory of our sample using ScanPy toolkit in another tutorial: [Trajectory Analysis using Python (Jupyter Notebook) in Galaxy]({% link topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md %}).
+We have already analysed the trajectory of our sample using the ScanPy toolkit in another tutorial: [Trajectory Analysis using Python (Jupyter Notebook) in Galaxy]({% link topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md %}).
 However, trajectory analysis is quite sensitive and some methods work better for specific datasets.
-Now you can go through the same steps but using a different method to compare the results, usability and the final outcome!
+In this tutorial, you will perform the same steps but using a different method for inferring trajectories.
+You will then compare the results, usability and outcomes!
 Sounds exciting, let’s dive into that!

 {% snippet faqs/galaxy/tutorial_mode.md %}

 ## Get data
-We still work on data from a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)), making this case study even more comprehensive.
+We will continue to work on the case study data from a mouse model of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
 Monocle3 works great with annotated data, so we will make use of our annotated AnnData object, generated in the previous [tutorial]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}).
 So you see - all the hard work of processing data was not in vain!
 We will also need a ‘clean’ expression matrix, extracted from the AnnData object just before we started the processing.
 You can find both datasets in this [input history](https://humancellatlas.usegalaxy.eu/u/j.jakiela/h/monocle3-input-files) or download from Zenodo below.